kloeckner-i/ember-cli-mirage-graphql/README.md

     }
   },
   /*
-    mutations is an object used to mock mutation functionality you might expect from the server.
-Each method maps directly to a named mutation from your schema and accepts 3 arguments:
+    `mutations` is an object used to mock mutation functionality you might expect from the server.
+Each method maps directly to a named mutation from your schema and receives 3 arguments:

     1. The table from Mirage's database that corresponds to the return type of the mutation.
     2. The mutation variables.
 These will be mapped per the varsMap option, by the return type, if appropriate.
     3. Mirage's database.

-    For now, this is the only way to mock mutations with this addon; however, we will try to implement some form of default mutation functionality, if feasible.
+    For now, this is the only way to mock mutations with this addon;
+    however, we will try to implement some form of default mutation functionality, if feasible.
    */
   mutations: {
     updatePerson: (people, vars, db) => {